JasonG-FR/PineBattery/README.md

 # PineBattery

-## GTK app for monitoring the PinePhone and PineTab battery.
+## GTK app for monitoring the PinePhone and PineTab battery

 ### Dependencies